 Faculty mentors are actively involved in didactic initiatives, including authorship participation in a number of dermatopathology texts, including recent editions of Pathology of the Skin, and Lever's Histology of the Skin, and the AFIP Fascicles on Melanocytic Tumors of the Skin and Inflammatory Disorders of the Skin.

 Fellowship candidates must be graduates of approved medical schools in the United States or Canada.
 Graduates of foreign medical schools must have an ECFMG Certificate.
 Applicants must have completed a residency training program in either Pathology or Dermatology and be eligible for certification in either one to enter the program.
-Completed application deadline for 2022 Fellowship is September 30, 2020.
+All 2023 positions are filled.

 Harvard Dermatopathology Fellowship Program